cosmos/ibc-go/docs/app-modules/interchain-accounts/active-channels.md

 In the case of a channel closing a Controller chain needs to be able to regain access to the interchain account registered on this channel. `Active Channels` enable this functionality.
 Future versions of the ICS-27 protocol and the Interchain Accounts module will likely use a new channel type that provides ordering of packets without the channel closing on timing out, thus removing the need for `Active Channels` entirely.

 When an Interchain Account is registered using the `RegisterInterchainAccount` API, a new channel is created on a particular port.
-During the `OnChanOpenAck` and `OnChanOpenConfirm` steps (Controller & Host chain) the `Active Channel` for this interchain account is stored in state.
+During the `OnChanOpenAck` and `OnChanOpenConfirm` steps (controller & host chain) the `Active Channel` for this interchain account is stored in state.

 It is possible to create a new channel using the same controller chain portID if the previously set `Active Channel` is now in a `CLOSED` state.
 This channel creation can be initialized programatically by sending a new `OnChanOpenInit` message like so: